 Known liturgically as the "Commemoration of All the Faithful Departed", All Souls' Day is often seen as a continuation and extension of the All Saints' Day celebrations conducted the day before.
 While All Saints' Day is dedicated to those who are in heaven, All Souls' Day is a day of prayer for those who have died but have not yet reached heaven.

 This year All Saint's Day is Thursday 1st November and All Soul's Day is Friday 2nd November.

 The programme to prepare for these two sacraments will begin early next term.
-If your child is 8 years or over and willing to attend to 6 lessons followed by reconciliation and another 6 lessons followed by Eucharist please ring the school office and register your interest, or print out the form on Term 3, Week 9's newsletter and return to school.
+If your child is 8 years or over and willing to attend 6 lessons, followed by reconciliation, and another 6 lessons, followed by Eucharist please ring the school office and register your interest, or print out the form on Term 3, Week 9's newsletter and return to school.